Skip to main content

 const recordingInfo = await eyeson.getRecording(recordingId)

-const recordings = await eyeson.getRoomRecordings(roomId, page, startedAt)
+const recordings = await eyeson.getRoomRecordings(roomId, page, startedAt, since, until)

 await eyeson.deleteRecording(recordingId)